sunpech/sunpech.github.io/_posts/2016-05-17-captain-america-civil-war.md

 ![Iron Man's vision in Age of Ultron](/public/images/blog/iron-man-captain-america-age-of-ultron.jpg)

 I predict that Spider-Man is going to switch to Team Cap by the end of his own movie.
-Tony Stark irresponsibly brought in a teenage Peter Parker, that had no formal training into the airport battle.
+Tony Stark irresponsibly brought in a teenage Peter Parker, who had no formal training into the airport battle.
 Imagine if he had hurt someone or was seriously hurt himself?
 He was told everything by an agenda-driven Tony Stark. *Go for Cap's legs.
 He's wrong.* Peter Parker was just fed this without a chance to think about it himself.

 The idea for regulation of enhanced beings by the UN isn't outright wrong.
 The concerning part is that it requires registration, and any non-complying participant is deemed an enemy to the world governments, punishable by being locked up in an underground ocean prison.